-As I've been trying to educate myself about the world of self storage investing for the past few months, I noticed that I had a lot of self-storage-related websites bookmarked in my internet browser.
+As I've been trying to educate myself about the world of self-storage investing for the past few months, I noticed that I had many self-storage-related websites bookmarked in my internet browser.

-Since I've got this large-and-growing link library at my disposal – I occurred to me…
+Since I've got this large-and-growing link library at my disposal – it occurred to me…

 “Why not share this on the blog??”

-Now, it's important to point out – I DON'T have first-hand experience with all of these companies (this blog post is not an endorsement of the websites listed below)… I'm simply sharing all the websites I currently have bookmarked, because all of them have been moderately helpful at helping me understand various aspects of the business, such as:
+Now, it's important to point out – I DON'T have first-hand experience with all of these companies (this blog post is not an endorsement of the websites listed below)… I'm simply sharing all the websites I currently have bookmarked because all of them have been moderately helpful in helping me understand various aspects of the business, such as:

 - Finding properties for sale (through brokers or directly from owners).

 - Constructing new buildings and units for a new or existing facility.

 - Making ancillary income from a self-storage facility.